Holiday Lights on the Main Line and Beyond

 745 Schuylkill Road, Phoenixville

 Take a stroll through the decorated landscape and enjoy the spectacular lights and displays throughout the grounds.
 And make sure to catch the light show synchronized to music.
-Admission includes a free hot chocolate, make your own ornament, meet-and-greet with Santa and a free candy cane.
+Admission includes a free hot chocolate, commemorative ornament, meet-and-greet with characters, and a free candy cane.

 1671 N. Providence Road, Media

-Dozens of decorated lit trees and festive displays draw visitors back each year to stroll the glimmering walkways and grounds, linger in the festive atmosphere, and pay a visit to childhood figures such as Charlie Brown and Santa.
-The Festival of Lights opens December 1 with a tree lighting ceremony featuring choral performers and the arrival of Santa Claus.
+Dozens of decorated lit trees and festive displays draw visitors back each year to stroll the glimmering walkways and grounds, and linger in the festive atmosphere.
+The 2021 Festival of Lights opens with a brief Tree Lighting Ceremony on Friday, December 3 at 5 pm.